SEA-ARMi/SEA-ARMi.github.io/research/TargetedWHO.md

 **Morphology**: Rapidly growing colonies with a cottony or fluffy texture, typically white at first, turning grayish to black as sporangia mature.
 The reverse of the plate may show a pale to dark coloration, depending on the medium.<br>
 **On PDA**: Forms dense, fast-spreading colonies that can cover the plate within 24–48 hours under optimal conditions.<br>
 **Spore Production**: Produces sporangia at the tips of sporangiophores, which are long, unbranched, and terminate in round, dark sporangia containing sporangiospores.
 Rhizoids (root-like structures) are present at the base of the sporangiophores, a distinguishing feature.<br>
-**Growth Conditions**: Thrives at 25–37°C, with rapid growth in high humidity and nutrient-rich environments.
+**Growth Conditions**: Thrives at 25–37°C, with rapid growth in high humidity and nutrient-rich environments.<br>
+**Pathogenicity**: Causes mucormycosis, particularly rhinocerebral, pulmonary, and cutaneous infections, primarily in individuals with diabetes, neutropenia, or trauma.

 #### Classification
 **Kingdom**: Fungi<br>